BioTomateDE/ColoredPrint/README.md

 Albeit, the syntax does look a little confusing.
 You'll get used to it, though (probably).

-The alternative [`color-print`](https://crates.io/crates/color-print) crate is similar to my crate, except it uses XML tags instead.
-This syntax does look more readable, however it is a lot longer than my crate's 3 character syntax.
-You can choose whether you prefer concision over slightly poor readability.

 # Syntax Guide

 The style escape character is `%` (percent).
 It should be followed by a letter